Wilton Crescent: Overview

 In the 19th and 20th centuries, it was home to many prominent British politicians, ambassadors and civil servants.
 Louis Mountbatten, 1st Earl Mountbatten of Burma (1900–1979) lived at 2 Wilton Crescent for many years, marked today by an attributive blue plaque.
 Wilton Crescent is characterised by grand terrace houses, similar to other developments in the area, albeit narrower than those on nearby Belgrave Square.
 The crescent is laid out with Portland stone-clad, five-storey houses toward the north, and a straight row of stuccoed houses to the south.
 The curved terraces had originally been built in brick, but were- re-clad in stone between 1908 and 1912 under the supervision of architects Balfour and Turner.

 Wilton Crescent lies east of Lowndes Square and Lowndes Street, to the northwest of Belgrave Square, and south of Wilton Place which connects it to the main road in Knightsbridge.
 Grosvenor Crescent is to the east, where the Indonesian Embassy is located.
-There is a private commual garden in the centre of the crescent, which won a bronze medal from the London Gardens Society in 2007.
+There is a private communal garden in the centre of the crescent, which won a bronze medal from the London Gardens Society in 2007.

 There are two diplomatic buildings in Wilton Crescent: the High Commission of Singapore at No. 9, and the Embassy of Luxembourg at No. 27 (formerly home to the Luxembourgish government-in-exile).